tritonmc/triton-website/backend/docs/markdown/installation.md

 #### flag

 The flag parameter is probably the most difficult one to understand.
-For that reason, here are step-by-step instructions of how to do it:
+For that reason, here are step-by-step instructions on how to do it:

 1. Go to [Miners Need Cool Shoes' Banner Generator](https://www.needcoolshoes.com/banner).
    ![Step 1](/documentation/images/installation-flags1.png)
 2. Draw the flag as you want.
 If you're not sure how you can make your country flag, just search around the internet and you'll probably find someone that did it already.
 3. Get the flag code.
-It is appended to the URL when change the flag.
+It is appended to the URL when you change the flag.
 In this case, the flag code is `eapwplpnpmbzbj`
    ![Step 3](/documentation/images/installation-flags2.png)

 #### minecraft-code

 This is a list of the corresponding locales in Minecraft.
-It is currently not used for anything on the plugin, but might be used in the future to automatically set the player's language when they join.
+It is currently not used for anything on the plugin but might be used in the future to automatically set the player's language when they join.
 You can find the complete list of locales in the [Minecraft Wiki](https://minecraft.gamepedia.com/Language).

 #### display-name